xpdota/guide-scratch/sage/Basic.md

 - Kerachole: It provides a 10% mitigation and 100p regen for 15 seconds to nearby party members.
 Functionally very similar to Scholar's Sacred Soil, but does not need to be placed (for better or for worse).
 Its 30 second cooldown means it can be up half the time, and the 500p total healing is more than Ixochole.
 Generally, this should be your go-to ability for incoming AoE damage.
-Does not stack with Taurochole.
+The damage reduction does not stack with Taurochole.
 - Ixochole: A simple 400p AoE heal on a 30 second cooldown.
 - Taurochole: A single target, 700 potency heal, plus 10% damage mitigation for 15 seconds.
 45 second cooldown.
-Does not stack with Kerachole.
+The damage reduction does not stack with Kerachole.
 - Druochole: A single target, 600p heal.
 This does not have a cooldown.

 Generally, Addersgall heals should be your first and foremost healing tool, as using them restores mana.